devassistant/devassistant/docs/developer_documentation/command_reference.rst

     cl_i: echo "Hey!"
     cl_ir: echo "Echoing this as root"
     cl_r: mkdir /var/lib/foo
+    $lres, $res:
+    - cl_ip: cmd -this -will -log -in -realtime -and -save -lres -and -res -and -then -continue

 Note: when using ``r``, it's job of DevAssistant core to figure out what to use as authentication method.
 Consider this an implementation detail.